houhr/hongru.hou.io/_posts/2015-2-4-Homework-of-week-2-digital-electronics.md

 ---
 layout: post
-title: Homework of week 2 (digital electronics)
+title: Homework of Digital Electronics
 published: true
 ---
 <p class="intro">Insert a photoresistor and a 10k&#8486; resistor into breadboard.
 Then connect resistor and GND by using a black wire and connect photoresistor with 5V by using a red wire.</p>